bartekmp/osmosmjerka/README.md

 ![Main admin page](docs/assets/osmosmjerka-admin-view.png)

-The admin interface supports multiple categories per word (separated by spaces), making it easy to organize vocabulary by themes like "Toys Sport Nouns".
-The word field serves as the primary key, ensuring data integrity by preventing duplicates during imports.
+The admin interface supports multiple categories per phrase (separated by spaces), making it easy to organize vocabulary by themes like "Toys Sport Nouns".
+The phrase field serves as the primary key, ensuring data integrity by preventing duplicates during imports.

 ### How to generate admin's password hash
 Use this one-liner to convert your password into a hash, which then you can use to log into admin's page: